 H&WFRA is constituted under the Fire and Rescue Services Act 2004.
 It comprises 25 Elected Members (County Councillors), 19 from Worcestershire County Council and 6 from Herefordshire Council.
+This representation is based upon population proportionality.
 The Authority's central role is to set the budget and to approve the Service's strategic direction.